dougUCN/LANE/CONTRIBUTING.md

 **Note on migrations**

-During development, and changes applied to `models.py` in a django app need to be propagated to all databases.
+During development, changes applied to `models.py` in a django app need to be propagated to all databases.
 To do so, start the venv and run

 ```bash
 python manage.py makemigrations